sangxia/CarND-Projects/README.md

 official grader.
 The file `particle_filter_sub.cpp` is the one that is compatible with [the official version](https://github.com/udacity/CarND-Kidnapped-Vehicle-Project/commit/4829b0110f0eb91d4e677943007a806ba316e6d5).

+The following table shows error and runtime using different number of particles.

 | # Particles | x error | y error | yaw error | runtime (sec) |
 |:----------- | -------:| -------:| ---------:| -------------:|
 | 2           | 0.51303 | 0.43371 |   0.01618 |       0.09401 |